crux/gom-script/README.markdown

-# GOM Remote
+# GOM Script

 Easy access over the wire to a remote GOM node.
+This gem includes a GNP callback server, support for automatic observer refreshments and command line tools for reading, writing and observing GOM entries.

 ## Install